WestDRI/wgpages/content/pythonhpc.md

 print(total)
 ```

-> Note: this particular code uses a lot of memory, so you might want to increase your request to
+> Note: this particular code uses a lot of memory, so you might want to change your request to
-> `--mem-per-cpu=11000`.
+> `--mem-per-cpu=11000` (and single core).

 The vectorized function is supposed to speed up calculating the terms, but our time becomes worse (14.72s)
-than the original calculation (6.625s).
-The reason: we are no longer replacing multiple Python lines with a
+than the original calculation (6.625s). **The reason**: we are no longer replacing multiple Python lines with a
 single line.
 The code inside `combined()` is still native Python code that is being interpreted on the fly,
 and we applying all its lines to each element of array `i`.

-If, instead, we wrote a function in C that takes
+The function `np.vectorize` does not compile `combined()` -- it simply adapts it to work with arrays, but
+underneath you are still running Python loops.
+If, instead, our vectorization could produce a *compiled
-an array of integers and computes the slow series sum all inside the same C function, compile and run it, it
+function* that takes an array of integers and computes the slow series sum all inside the same
-would run ~20X faster than the original calculation.
+C/C++/Fortran/Rust function, it would run ~20X faster than the original calculation.
+This is what a JIT
+compiler can do -- we will study it later.

 As it turns out, there is no easy way to speed this problem with NumPy.
 For interested parties I could share
 several other NumPy implementations of this problem, but none of them speed it up.